Sundeep Kishan

-Sundeep Kishan (born 7 May 1987) is an Indian actor and producer who primarily works in Telugu and Tamil films.
+Sundeep Kishan Naidu (born 7 May 1987) is an Indian actor and producer who primarily works in Telugu and Tamil films.
 Kishan made his acting debut with Prasthanam (2010) and had his career breakthrough with the 2013 films Gundello Godari and Venkatadri Express.
 Following a career downturn, he achieved critical and commercial success with Maanagaram (2017), Maayavan (2017), A1 Express (2021), Gully Rowdy (2021), Captain Miller (2024) and Raayan (2024).
 The last of these is his highest grossing film.

 Early life

-Sundeep Kishan was born in a Telugu family in Madras (present-day Chennai).
+Sundeep Kishan Naidu was born in a Telugu family in Madras (present-day Chennai).
 He is the nephew to the cinematographers Chota K. Naidu and Shyam K. Naidu.
 He moved to Hyderabad in 2008 to pursue a career in films.